skeptict/DT-gRPC-Swift-Client/README.md

 - **Image Utilities**: Built-in helpers for image conversion and manipulation
 - **Type Safety**: Full Swift type safety with generated protobuf code

+## Feature Status

+### ✅ Tested & Working

+The following features have been tested and confirmed working:

+- **Text-to-Image Generation**: Basic image generation from text prompts
+- **Image-to-Image**: Transform existing images based on prompts
+- **Inpainting**: Selective image editing with masks
+- **Moodboard/Reference Images**: Using reference images to influence generation (shuffle hints)
+- **Progress Tracking**: Real-time generation progress updates
+- **Preview Images**: Receive preview images during generation
+- **Model Metadata**: Query available models and samplers

+### ⚠️ Untested Features

+The following features are available in the protocol but have not yet been tested:

+- **ControlNet Support**: Using ControlNet models for guided generation
+- **Video Generation**: Generating video/animation sequences
+- **Multi-stage Models**: Stage 2 parameters for multi-stage generation pipelines
+- **Advanced Optimization**: TEA Cache and other performance optimizations
+- **File Upload**: Uploading models or other files to the server

+Contributions and testing reports for these features are welcome!

 ## Requirements

 - macOS 14.0+